 The sponsors are mainly broadcast members of CIRCOM but also associations and organisations which regard regional television broadcasting and production as important.
-Organisations - including commercial companies - who might consider supporting the Prix should contact the President David Lowen david.lowen@circom-regional.eu or Branka Pražić branka.prazic@circom-regional.eu .
+Organisations - including commercial companies - who might consider supporting the Prix should contact the President, d lowen@btinternet.com or branka.prazic@circom-regional.eu.